February 19–April 24, 2016

 Opening: February 18, 7pm, with a conversation between Vincent Meessen and Caroline Dumalin (curator)

-Sire, je suis de l'ôtre pays, Meessen's largest solo exhibition to date, incorporates media that range from the moving image and its display structures to typography, together with rare situationist documents.
-For this presentation, the artist has created an expanded spatial setting for the filmic installation One.Two.Three.
+Sire, je suis de l'ôtre pays ('Sir, I am from the other country'), Meessen's largest solo exhibition to date, incorporates media that range from the moving image and its display structures to typography, together with rare situationist documents.
+For this presentation, the artist has created an expanded spatial setting for the film installation One.Two.Three.
 Co-produced by WIELS, this work was originally created for the Belgian Pavilion at the 2015 Venice Biennial and is shown here for the first time in Belgium.
-Structured around a protest song composed in May 1968 by Congolese situationist M'Belolo Ya M'Piku, rediscovered by Meessen in the archives of Belgian situationist Raoul Vaneigem, the film reveals hitherto unknown artistic and intellectual exchanges between the Situationist International and the Congo.
+Structured around a protest song composed in May 1968 by Congolese situationist Mbelolo Ya Mpiku, rediscovered by Meessen in the archives of Belgian situationist Raoul Vaneigem, the film reveals hitherto unknown artistic and intellectual exchanges between the Situationist International and the Congo.

 Curator: Caroline Dumalin